ppdebreuck/modnet/README.md

 <a name="author"></a>
 ## Author
-This software is written by [Pierre-Paul De Breuck](mailto:pierre-paul.debreuck@uclouvain.be)
+The first versions of this software were written by [Pierre-Paul De Breuck](mailto:pierre-paul.debreuck@uclouvain.be), with contributions from Matthew Evans (v0.1.7+).

 <a name="License"></a>
 ## License